javigabe/PrePaid-Card-System/README.md

 - pom.xml -> config file for the project
 - README.md -> file with project description
 - .gitignore -> ignored files by the repository
+- .data.json -> file where all the cards are stored

 ## **Instructions**